Penglai-Enclave/penglai-sdk/README.md

 Finally, you need to modify the `demo/Makefile` to add the name of the newly created directory to the corresponding location.
 For example, you need to add `make -C hello_world` under the `all` target and `make -C hello_world clean` under the `clean` target.

-Now, you can re-execute `PENGLAI_SDK=$(pwd) make -j8` command.
+Now, you can re-execute `PENGLAI_LIB=$(pwd) make -j8` command.
 If everything is successful, you will see the corresponding executable file appear in your demo directory.
 Then you just need to refer to [Penglai (PMP)](https://github.com/Penglai-Enclave/Penglai-Enclave-sPMP) to copy the executable file to the VM using *scp*, and run your own demo, e.g., a hello_world enclave, using `./host hello_world`.

 Congratulations!
 You have successfully built and run a demo written by yourself on Penglai.